alex-bely/rsschool-cv/cv.md

 ## About me

-### I am a software developer having experience in two projects.
-The first one was a CRM system.
-I was in charge of the back-end development of some financial operations and simple DevOps automation.
-The second project is from the Legal area.
-It is an electronic discovery software and I participated in both back-end and front-end development.
+### I am a software developer and my initial path was to be a back-end developer but now I'd like to be a full-stack developer.
+Being skilled in both ways brings more opportunities.
+I participated in two projects and I used to be both in back-end and front-end development.
+Besides I was in charge of some DevOps automation and repository maintenance.

 ### Besides my everyday work involved a lot of communication via different channels: emails, meetings, instant chatting.
 I am familiar with teamwork and cooperation.